PineappleJohn/Johns-Tools/README.md

-# Johns-Tools
+# Johns Tools
-An open source add-on for unity, made for Gorilla and Soft Chimp Locomotion.
+*John's Tools* is an open source add-on for unity, made for Gorilla and Soft Chimp Locomotion.
 Made for Unity 2022.3.2f1

 # FEATURES:
 -Make default rig hitsound <br/>